I am Riccardo

 don't know how you arrived, but nice to have you here hopefully I can feed your curiosity on this page

-the sum of my biological and environmental luck made me someone ~good with software engineering. more on my work here
+the sum of my biological and environmental luck made me someone ~good with software engineering. more on my work down below

-really like buying books but I'm struggling to keep up with the reading. basically building my own antilibrary of sorts
+really like buying books but I'm struggling to keep up with the reading, basically building my own tsundoku of sorts

 this was my first real job after graduating in computer science and engineering from polimi